 You can use Microsoft® Web Platform Installer (Web PI) to easily install Internet Information Services (IIS) and applications that run on IIS.
 However, if you choose to install IIS manually, you can use this article for guidance.
 You can also refer to Installing and Configuring IIS 7 and Above.

-IIS 7.0 is the Web server role in Windows Server® 2008 and the Web server in Windows Vista®.
+IIS is Microsoft Web server role that is included with all versions of Microsoft's operating systems, and also powers Windows Azure Web Sites to provide robust cloud-based PaaS (Platform as a Service).
+Version 7.0 of IIS is included with Windows Server® 2008 and Windows Vista®.
 IIS 7.5 is the Web server role in Windows Server® 2008 R2 and the Web server in Windows® 7.
+IIS 8.0 is the version that is part of Windows Server 2012, and Windows Server 2012 R2 includes IIS 8.5.
 Windows Server 2008 R2 and Windows Server 2008 operating systems have all the IIS features needed to support the hosting of Web content in production environments.
 Windows 7 and Windows Vista also include IIS features, but the available features depend on the operating system versions.

 The Web server was redesigned in IIS 7.0 to enable you to customize a server by adding or removing modules to meet your specific needs.
 Modules are individual features that the server uses to process requests.
 For example, IIS 7.0 and IIS 7.5 use authentication modules to authenticate client credentials and use cache modules to manage cache activity.
 Both versions of IIS also provide: